CSCphilip/brilliantwear/README.md

 - [x] Add pages for Woman, Man and All Products.
 Make these pages look good and pretty similar.
 - [ ] Make a specific page for the shopping assistant and make this page look good with search queries from users.
 - [ ] Products filter & sorting feature.
 - [ ] Improve product detail page (the page for each product).
-Functionality to select different sizes of the clothes, think of a good way to do this since there are different size measurements (e.g. Small/Medium/Large and numbers which represent different sizes).
-This will require changes in the MongoDB.
-Perhaps also for different colors.
+Recall that YouTube video about this that you watched.
 - [ ] Improve the navbar and menu.
 Remember to do this for the navbar in the small screen size mode.
 - [ ] Create a new nicer looking favicon.
 - [ ] Other smaller points: think of how you should solve the product image loading icon when the image can't be fetched.